Since civilization farmers, healers and craftsmen have meticulously

 1. Seed sowing, transplanting, grafting, pruning and layering.

-2. Spraying BD501 (Cow horn silica) or bio-pesticides to manage pests.
+2. Spraying BD501 (Cow horn silica) or bio-pesticides to manage

 3. Spraying liquid manures and foliar sprays.